 5. Make time for yourself.
 You can’t be a friend to someone who’s never there.
 How can you hope to understand and appreciate yourself if you never spend time with yourself, getting to know you?
 Get to know yourself intimately, all the bits and pieces.
-Journaling and meditation can definitely help with this.
+Journaling and meditation help with this.
 The latter is particularly helpful in developing an open-minded and compassionate outlook, which is a good quality for a friend to have.

 6. Boundaries.
 Yes, it always comes back to them.
 You can develop a better relationship with yourself if you respect yourself.
 Having and enforcing boundaries is a big part of that.

 7. Accept failure.
 Failure isn’t the end of the world, and it doesn’t say anything about your worth as a person.
 It’s okay to fail.
 It’s also inevitable, so accept that reality.
 You’re not now, nor have you been, nor will you be perfect.